Fallow Buck Standing - 2018

 They work perfectly as a companion piece to each other.
 And because they are in positions that real Fallow deer might adopt when crossing somebody's garden, they look wonderfully natural arranged on a lawn, perhaps beneath the trees.

-Fallow Buck Standing Alert 2018 and Fallow Buck Running 2018 are cast into bronze using the lost wax method and are free standing.
+Fallow Buck Standing 2018 and Fallow Buck Running 2018 are cast into bronze using the lost wax method and are free standing.
 They both can be fixed securely into location with stainless steel fixing pins.

 THIS SCULPTURE IN THE MAKING